-• The effective portion of the gain or loss on the cash flow hedging instrument is recognised in

-- other comprehensive income in the cash flow hedge reserve, while any ineffective portion is recognised immediately in the income statement.
-The cash flow hedge reserve is adjusted to the lower of the cumulative gain or loss on the hedging instrument and the cumulative change in fair value of the hedged item. - Amounts recognised directly in other comprehensive income are reclassified as income or expense in the income statement in the period when the hedged liability or planned transaction will affect the income statement.
+- The effective portion of the gain or loss on the cash flow hedging instrument is recognised in other comprehensive income in the cash flow hedge reserve, while any ineffective portion is recognised immediately in the income statement.
+The cash flow hedge reserve is adjusted to the lower of the cumulative gain or loss on the hedging instrument, and the cumulative change in fair value of the hedged item - Amounts recognised directly in other comprehensive income are reclassified as income or expense in the income statement in the period when the hedged liability or planned transaction will affect the income statement

-When a hedging instrument expires or is sold, or when a hedge no longer meets the criteria for hedge accounting, any cumulative gain or loss existing in equity at that time remains in equity and is reclassified when the forecast transaction is ultimately recognised in the income statement.
+When a hedging instrument expires or is sold, or when a hedge no longer meets the criteria for hedge accounting, any cumulative gain or loss existing in equity at that time remains in equity, and is reclassified when the forecast transaction is ultimately recognised in the income statement.
 When a forecast transaction is no longer expected to occur, the cumulative gain or loss that was reported in equity is immediately transferred to the income statement within financial income/expenses.

 Derivatives are only used for economic hedging purposes and not as speculative investments.
-However, where derivatives do not meet the hedge accounting criteria or the group has elected not to apply hedge accounting, they are classified as 'held for trading' for accounting purposes and are accounted for at fair value through profit or loss.
+However, where derivatives do not meet the hedge accounting criteria, or the Group has elected not to apply hedge accounting, they are classified as 'held for trading' for accounting purposes and are accounted for at fair value through profit or loss.
 They are presented as current assets or liabilities to the extent they are expected to be settled within 12 months after the end of the reporting period, or they are expected to be settled in the normal operating cycle.

-The group has the following derivative financial instruments in the following line items in the balance sheet:
+The Group has the following derivative financial instruments in the following line items in the balance sheet:

-USD million 31.12.2023 31.12.2022 01.01.2022 Non-current assets Interest rate swaps - at fair value through profit or loss - - 5.0 TOTAL NON-CURRENT DERIVATIVE FINANCIAL INSTRUMENTS ASSET - - 5.0 Current assets Foreign exchange contracts - cash flow hedges under hedge accounting 0.4 - 0.6 TOTAL CURRENT DERIVATIVE FINANCIAL INSTRUMENTS ASSET 0.4 - 0.6 Current liabilities Foreign exchange contracts - cash flow hedges under hedge accounting 0.2 - - TOTAL CURRENT DERIVATIVE FINANCIAL INSTRUMENTS LIABILITIES 0.2 - -
+USD million 31.12.2024 31.12.2023 Current assets Foreign exchange contracts - cash flow hedges under hedge accounting - 0.4 TOTAL CURRENT DERIVATIVE FINANCIAL INSTRUMENTS ASSET - 0.4 Current liabilities Foreign exchange contracts - cash flow hedges under hedge accounting 3.4 0.2 TOTAL CURRENT DERIVATIVE FINANCIAL INSTRUMENTS LIABILITIES 3.4 0.2

-The group's hedging reserves disclosed in Note 23 - Other reserves related to the following instruments:
+The Group's hedging reserves disclosed in Note 23 - Other reserves related to the following instruments: